-It's a pity Ghana's economy has been mismanaged - Former Deputy Finance Minister
+It's a pity Ghana's economy has been mismanaged - Former deputy finance minister

 Former Deputy Finance Minister, Mona Quartey, has said it's a pity the local economy has been mismanaged by the governing New Patriotic Party (NPP).

-According to her, the previous government (NDC) put measures in place to ensure that the Ghanaian economy bounces back to normal.
+According to her, the erstwhile National Democratic Congress put measures in place to ensure that the Ghanaian economy bounces back to normal.

 She indicated that there's a record of the NDC government putting in place policies that will boost the economy.